-Luckily, pressure is mounting against the STCA.
-In summer of 2017 The Canadian Council for Refugees, Amnesty International, and the Canadian Council of Churches announced that they were launching a legal challenge of the designation of the U.S. as a safe third country.
+However the United States is not a safe country for all refugees.
+In 2017, the Canadian Council for Refugees, Amnesty International, and the Canadian Council of Churches launched a legal challenge of the designation of the U.S. as a safe third country.
 “The U.S. was never safe for all refugees, and is now even less safe,” said Loly Rico, President of the Canadian Council for Refugees.
 “It is wrong, morally and legally, to send claimants back to the U.S., knowing as we do that they may face serious violations of their basic rights.”
 The challenge stems from Executive Orders and other measures taken by President Trump taken since assuming office.

 - more refugee claimants in detention (claimants in detention have much lower chances of securing refugee protection)